Fraol-X/airbnb-clone-project/README.md

 - Foster a collaborative and productive team environment.
 - Coach the team on Agile principles and best practices.
 - Ensure continuous improvement and efficiency within the team.

+## UI Component Patterns

+### Planned Components
+The following components will be implemented to ensure a seamless and intuitive user experience across the platform:

+- **Homepage:**
+  - Displays an overview of available properties, categorized by types (e.g., apartments, houses, villas).
+  - Each property type will be presented in a grid or list format, featuring Property Cards.
+  - Includes a "Show More" button to load additional properties as users scroll or interact with the page.
+  - Features sign-in and sign-up options, allowing users to easily log in or create a new account to access more features.

+- **Navbar:**
+  - A responsive navigation bar providing easy access to key pages.
+  - Ensures smooth site navigation and displays the user’s status (e.g., signed-in user’s name or login/signup prompt).

+- **Property Card:**
+  - A compact card displaying key property details such as images, title, price, and location.
+  - Serves as a summary for each property listing, offering a quick glance of essential information.

+- **Footer:**
+  - A comprehensive footer containing additional links and other relevant information for users.

+- **Search Bar:**
+  - A powerful search feature that allows users to filter properties based on criteria such as destination, price range, availability, and more.

+- **Detail Page:**
+  - A dedicated page showcasing detailed information about a selected property, including a thorough description, additional images, and user reviews.

+- **Checkout Page:**
+  - A streamlined checkout process where users can review their booking details, enter payment information, and finalize their reservation.